 The heart is a hollow muscle composed of four chambers with thick walls of tissue called the septum.
 The atria are the two upper chambers, while the ventricles are the two lower chambers of the heart.
 Both left and right halves of the work simultaneously to keep the blood supply stable throughout the body.
 The right atrium (RA) and the right ventricle (RV) release deoxygenated blood into the lungs for oxygenation.
 The oxygenated blood will flow through the left atrium (LA) and then course through the left ventricle (LV).
 It is the LV that acts as the main pump of the heart, transporting the freshly oxygenated blood to the rest of the body.
 The aorta is a large vessel where the blood exits the heart.
 The backflow of blood is prevented by the valves located in between the connected chambers.
 The heart’s contractions go from top to bottom when the two atria contract at the same time and happens simultaneously with the ventricles.
 The beats of the heart begin in the RA, whereas because the LV is the biggest and thickest-walled of the four chambers, it is primarily responsible for supplying the rest of the body with newly oxygenated blood.

 The contraction of the atria appears on the electrocardiogram (ECG) strip as the P wave.
 This then is transported to the AV node, which is responsible for releasing the electrical charge through the Bundle of His, bundle branches, and Purkinje fibers of the ventricles, causing ventricular contraction.
 The PR interval indicated on an ECG is the time between the start of atrial contraction and the start of ventricular contraction.
 This ventricular contraction is registered on the ECG strip as the QRS complex.
 After this, the ventricles will rest and will then register on the ECG as the T wave.
-The atria will also rest and repolarize, though this coincides with the QRS complex and will not then appear on the ECG strip.
+The atria also repolarize, but because the magnitude is too small, it cannot be observed on the ECG strip.